March 28, 2026

 Economic damages are the measurable, quantifiable financial losses you incur as a direct result of your injury.
 These are the expenses and financial setbacks that can be verified with documentation like bills, receipts, pay stubs, and expert projections.
 Because they are based on hard numbers, economic damages are typically the most straightforward component of a personal injury claim to calculate.

 Medical expenses are often the largest component of economic damages.
+Be sure to understand how medical bills out of your settlement are paid before accepting an offer.
 This includes every healthcare cost related to your injury, from the initial ambulance ride and emergency room visit to ongoing treatment, surgeries, hospital stays, prescription medications, physical therapy, rehabilitation, and medical equipment like wheelchairs or braces.
 If your injuries require long-term care, you can also claim the cost of home health aides, nursing care, and assisted living.

 Many personal injury victims require medical treatment that extends months or even years beyond the initial accident.
 Future medical care damages account for anticipated costs including additional surgeries, ongoing physical therapy, pain management, follow-up appointments, and prescription medications.
 Calculating future medical expenses often requires testimony from medical experts and may involve a life care plan, which is a detailed document outlining all future medical needs and their projected costs.
 Victims of severe injuries like traumatic brain injuries often face decades of future medical expenses.